engcang/FAST-LIO-SAM-QN/README.md

-# Note
-+ 2023-07-18: Only README and testing are left.
-+ 2023-07-17: I am freaking lazy T^T. I will finish this within today.
-+ 2023-07-12: The code is not implemented yet.
-The current code is just copy-pasted version of [former version](https://github.com/engcang/FAST-LIO-SAM).
-I am planning to finish this within this weekend.

 # FAST-LIO-SAM-QN
 + This repository is a SLAM implementation combining [FAST-LIO2](https://github.com/hku-mars/FAST_LIO) with pose graph optimization and loop closing based on [Quatro](https://github.com/engcang/Quatro) and [Nano-GICP module](https://github.com/engcang/nano_gicp)
     + [Quatro](https://github.com/engcang/Quatro) - fast, accurate and robust global registration which provides great initial guess of transform